tsvwg/wg-materials/ietf117/minutes-1.md

 Chairs - Gorry Fairhurst and Marten Seemann

-Scribes - Marco Munizaga and Spencer Dawkins
+Scribes - Marco Munizag* and Spencer Dawkins

 The chairs began by reviewing the Notewell and talked briefly about how the TSVWG working group does its work.